Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 1. Arugula

-Harvesting just before the first frost is advisable, but with proper protection, they can handle even a hard frost.
+Harvesting just before the first frost is advisable, but it can handle even a hard frost with proper protection.

 2. Beans

-Harvest beans before the first frost, even a light one.
+Harvest beans before the first frost, even if it’s a light one.

 3. Beets